avereon/xenon/source/main/docs/notes/Artifact Repositories.md

 |  |  | Artifact pool |  |
 |  |  |  |  |

-# Xeomar Artifact Repository
+# Avereon Artifact Repository

-After the above examination, the question remains how to implement the Xeomar artifact repository.
+After the above examination, the question remains how to implement the Avereon artifact repository.
 It has been proposed that some portions of the repository be stored in Git to allow others to propose additions to the "official" repository.
 However, Git is not likely to be the complete solution due to